 Fighting Oil and Gas Development in the Badger-Two Medicine Region

 The land is considered sacred to the Blackfeet Tribe.
-The area is the last remaining stronghold along the Rocky Mountain Front for genetically pure westslope cutthroat trout.
+It is the last remaining stronghold along the Rocky Mountain Front for genetically pure westslope cutthroat trout.
 It also harbors key winter and summer range for over 800 elk and offer critical secure habitat for grizzly bears.

 Case Overview